DanMS98/multimodal_pipeline/README.md

 - The pseudo-labeler is not perfect—labels are used as weak supervision

 ## Credits & Disclaimer
-This project’s detector logic is adapted from OpenPCDet, an open-source toolbox for 3D object detection from point clouds.
+The detector logic of this project is adapted from OpenPCDet, an open-source toolbox for 3D object detection from point clouds.
-I gratefully acknowledge their contribution—especially the data loading, model inference, and visualizer components that were modified to suit our pedestrian-only labeling needs.
+I gratefully acknowledge their contribution, especially the data loading, model inference, and visualizer components that were modified to suit my pedestrian-only labeling needs.
 OpenPCDet is licensed under the BSD 3-Clause License, and this repository complies with its terms.